jruwaard/aph_ema_handbook/docs/study-design.md

 ```

 The power is 48% - not even close to the generally adopted standard of 80%.
 More
 participants are needed to detect the hypothesized effect.
+Can you find the `n` for which power is 80%?

 EMA study designs are often characterized by repeated measures, complex
 multi-level structures and the application of advanced statistical techniques.